 Placement of a camera into the abdominal cavity to assess organs seen as abnormal on an ultrasound or xray.
 Biopsies can be collected, stomach tacking can be performed, organs can be removed such as the ovaries (spay) or retained testes(neuter), and many other options are possible.

 Cystoscopy is placement of a camera into the urethra and bladder to assess for causes of difficult urination, bleeding, continuous urine dribbling.
+Stones may be removed.

 Placement of a camera and small tools to visualize, examine, and treat issues within a joint.